 One-Scene Wonder: As expected with this franchise, but the literal examples are John Hurt as Ollivander and John Cleese as Nearly Headless Nick.

 Ship-to-Ship Combat: Probably few people realized just how big and vicious of a battle this book would begin among its fans, most prominently among Harry/Hermione and Ron/Hermione shippers.

 Slow-Paced Beginning: Notably, it takes about a third of the novel before Harry gets to Hogwarts.
 And quite a few children readers were turned off by the first few chapters for being too slow-paced; not to mention most of Rowling's dry satire on middle-class insecurities flying straight over their heads.

 Squick: Dumbledore's experience with the Every Flavor Beans.
 He lost his liking to them a long time ago because of a vomit-flavored one, and when we see him actually try another, it was earwax-flavored.

-What an Idiot: Hagrid takes Harry, Ron (only in the film), Neville, Hermoine and Malfoy into the Forbidden Forrest to look for a Unicorn Murderer for detention.
+Hagrid takes Harry, Ron (only in the film), Neville (in the book), Hermione and Malfoy into the Forbidden Forest to look for a Unicorn Murderer for detention.
 Harmful to Minors does not begin to describe Hagrid.
 Then again, he didn't really know what to expect.

-Vernon insults magic and threatens Harry in front of Hagrid.
-I repeat, he insults magic and threatens Harry in front of a half-giant with super strength, who happens to be from the wizarding world.
+Vernon insults magic and threatens Harry in front of Hagrid, a half-giant with super strength, who happens to be from the wizarding world.
 It's a good thing Hagrid isn't malicious, or Vernon would've probably ended up with a broken neck, or worse.

-The Woobie: Harry is this at the beginning of the film for living with family members who are abusive towards him.
+The Woobie: Harry is this at the beginning for living with family members who are abusive towards him.